apache/openwhisk/proposals/README.md

  * a big change which requires multiple PRs to complete it
  * a breaking change that impacts public interfaces, data structures, or core execution paths.

-If you are not sure, ask to committers or PMCs of OpenWhisk.
+If you are not sure, ask to committers or the [PMC] of OpenWhisk.

-We are inspired by KEP(Kubernetes Enhancement Proposals), KIP(Kafka Improvement Proposal), and Cordova-discuss.
+The POEM process was inspired by KEP( Kubernetes Enhancement Proposals), KIP (Kafka Improvement Proposal), and Cordova-discuss.